tingxi-li/EfficiencyAttack/README.md

 ---

-## Table 1: Number of Workload Processed by Each Component in Traffic Pipeline (A)
+## Table 1: Number of Workload Processed by Each Component in Traffic Pipeline

 Showing Transformer-based (Transf.) and CNN-based (CNN) results.